summary(cars)

 .
 Quarto supports output formats like HTML, PDF, MS Word, ePub, Jupyter and many more (see all Quarto Formats).

-Insert the following code into your Quarto document, add some textual interpretation of results and render as HTML:
+Insert the following code into your Quarto document, add some explanatory text below the chart of results and render as HTML:

 library(ggplot2)